NethermindEth/eliza-chaoschain-plugin/workshop.md

 **Trigger Message:**
 _User Input:_
 ```
-thank you, now I'd like to submit a transaction to chaoschain, coming from source ElizaAgent, where the drama level is 7, tags could be drama, chaos and intensity and the content is a text saying I am loving chaos.
-It could be justified with peak drama
+thank you, now I'd like to submit a transaction to chaoschain, coming from source ElizaAgent with a source url https://chaoschain.example/drama, where the drama level is 7, tags could be drama, chaos and intensity and the content is a text saying I am loving chaos.
+It should have a justification of peak drama
 ```
 _Agent Response:_
 ```